Only with cross-sector collaboration can we properly tackle the skills shortage.

 Our aim is that through our work, your organisation and the whole sector will benefit from a bigger pool of higher quality candidates who stay for longer, enjoy their jobs more, and are truly representative of our society.

-We are a neutral body with no commercial or political agenda, working for the benefit of the whole sector.
+We are a neutral not-for-profit body with no commercial or political agenda, working for the benefit of the whole sector.

 Membership is free and open to industry, academia, government, and third-sector organisations.
 We charge fees for some services to cover the costs of our work.